Coronavirus Disease 2019 (COVID-19): Frequently Asked Questions from Transplant Candidates and Recipients

 We currently recommend that transplant recipients:

-- Avoid travel unless absolutely necessary.
+- Avoid all travel unless absolutely necessary (no cruises, consider air travel only in dire circumstances).
 We also highly suggest that transplant recipients’ immediate household contacts should postpone non-essential travel.

 Travel restriction recommendations are likely to change over time.
 Check frequently for updated recommendations: